-Restrictions on Representation: Sections 203 and 205 Α. of title 18 of the U.S. Code impose related restrictions on the outside activities of Federal employees, particularly activities involving the representation of others before the Federal Section 203 prohibits an employee from receiving, Government. or agreeing to receive, soliciting compensation for representational services, rendered either personally or by another, before any court or Federal agency or other specified Federal entity, in connection with any particular matter in which the United States is a party or has a direct and Section 203 substantial interest. applies not only to representational services provided by the employee personally, but also to services provided by another person, when the employee shares in the compensation for such services, for through partnership income profit-sharing example, or arrangements.
-See 4B Op.
+Restrictions on Representation: Sections 203 and 205 of title 18 of the U.S. Code impose related restrictions on the outside activities of Federal employees, particularly activities involving the representation of others before the Federal Government.
+Section 203 prohibits an employee from receiving, soliciting compensation agreeing to receive, or representational services, rendered either personally or another, before any court or Federal agency or other specified Federal entity, in connection with any particular matter in which the United States is a party or has a direct and substantial interest.
+Section 203 applies not only to representational services provided by the employee personally, but also to services provided by another person, when the employee shares in the compensation for such services, partnership through income profit-sharing example, or arrangements.
+See 4 Op.
 O.L.C.
 603 (1980).

 Section 205 prohibits an employee from personally representing anyone before any court or Federal agency or other specified Federal entity, in connection with any particular matter in which the United States is a party or has a direct and substantial interest.
 See 18 U.S.C. § 205(a)(2).
 Unlike section 203, the prohibition in section 205(a)(2) applies whether or not the employee receives any compensation for his representational activity.
-Furthermore, section 205(a)(1) employee from representing prohibits an anyone in the prosecution of a claim against the United States, or from receiving any gratuity, or share or interest in a claim, as consideration for assistance in prosecuting the claim.
+Furthermore, section 205(a)(1) prohibits an employee from representing anyone in the prosecution of a claim against the United States, or from receiving any gratuity, or share or interest in a claim, as consideration for assistance in prosecuting the claim.